Skip to Main Content

 Finding documents in print

 Sourcebooks or readers on a time period often include selected representative texts and provide a view of the contemporary debate.
 Search the Tomlinson Library catalog or other library catalogs on your topic, including the word sources in your search.
-Example: modernism and sources
+For example: modernism and sources

 Finding documents online

-Use the online primary source collections available through the library (listed to the right).
-The HathiTrust Digital Library provides complete scans of many older books.
+• Use the primary source collections available through Tomlinson Library and provided by other archival entities - Some possibilities are listed on this page under "Historical Texts."
+As an example, the HathiTrust Digital Library provides complete scans of many older books.

-University archives, national libraries and historical and cultural societies often have online digital collections with representative cultural texts and other primary sources.
-Example: The National Library of Ireland includes key documents relating to Home Rule as well as The Gaelic League.
+• University archives, national libraries and historical and cultural societies often have online digital collections with representative cultural texts and other primary sources.
+For example: The National Library of Ireland includes key documents relating to Home Rule as well as The Gaelic League.

 Historical Criticism considers a work of literature as a statement, a text engaged in debate with contemporary cultural mores and other texts.
 This historical context provides "a larger field of meaning in which a text can and should be situated in order to be understood fully." * How do you identify representative texts within a cultural debate or discourse?
 Some approaches: